KalTang/portfolioV1/README.md

 # Kalvin's Portfolio Project

-A porfolio about myself and the past experience and projects to show off to my potential employers
+My very first version of my portfolio!
+This is not my active portfolio, but just used to show case on my actual portfolio.

 </div>